asolutioncompany/cache-enabler-dark-fork/README.md

 You may also customize the text of the toggle.

-You should not adjust other constants and code since it Cache Enabler expects the names and values used and to simplify configuration.
+You should not adjust other constants and code since Cache Enabler expects the names and values used to simplify configuration.

 Code is encapsulated in the example, but prefixes are added for clarity and if you decide not to encapsulate your Javascript.